 Parents don’t know until it happens to their child.
 Then they will do a Google search and find that reading researchers know about it, speech pathologists know about it, and lots of other parents know about it.
 It’s like any other parenting problem such as miscarriage, or difficulty breastfeeding.
 You don’t know how common it is until it happens to you and you start looking for help.

-Now, because of an excellent APM podcast by Emily Hanford of APM, called At a Loss for Words, teachers have become aware of the problem.
+A few years ago, spurred by an excellent APM podcast by Emily Hanford of APM, called At a Loss for Words, some teachers became aware of the problem.
 That podcast went viral and was the impetus for change, mainly because it reached teachers and they are the ones that matter because they are the ones with boots on the ground.
 If teachers are not onboard, change will not happen.
-They are getting onboard, but that change is still slow in coming in many places.
+They are getting onboard and change is coming in many places.
+Four states—Indiana, Arkansas, Louisiana and Ohio—have actually outlawed the three-cueing method of teaching reading and, according to Education Week, as of April 2024, 38 states and the District of Columbia have either passed laws or implemented new policies saying schools need to use reading curriculums based that align with the Science of Reading—research on what, and how, children need to be taught in order to learn to read well.
+The Science of Reading consists of five components—phonemic awareness, phonics, vocabulary, fluency and comprehension.
+Phonics is just one part of what kids need to master but it is a critical part.
+Without knowing how to sound out words, kids can’t progress to becoming good readers.

 Q. Why did Balanced Literacy hang on for so long if it wasn’t effective?